 This post may include affiliate links to products we love and use, please read our disclaimer.

-Driving from Melbourne to Uluru, with our kids in tow – 8 and 11 years old was one of the best Australian road trips we have done.
+Driving from Melbourne to Uluru was one of the best Australian road trips we have done, the East Coast is great to drive, but the outback is even better!
 The huge distances between places can sometimes deter people from driving, especially with kids, but it is an awesome experience and highly recommended.
 Flying from Melbourne to Yulara (Uluru) takes about 3 hours… quick, but lacking in scenery!

 Nothing quite prepares a person for the sight of Uluru, but there is so much more to discover along the way.